Worth $23

 “Could be better,” I said.
 “And you?”

-“My twenty-year reunion isn’t here yet,” he said, “but I went to my ten-year reunion, and let me say, I got with every woman I wished I had in high school.
+“My twenty-year reunion isn’t here yet,” he said, “but I went to my ten-year reunion.
+And let me say—I got with every woman I wished I had in high school.
 It was one of the most memorable nights ever.”

 “Just a talent of mine,” I said.